 Jessica G. Perez-Chavez is a Counseling Psychology PhD student at the University of Wisconsin-Madison.
 Her research interests include: multiculturalism, immigration, youth, race, and racism.
 She is on the editorial board of Latinx Psychology Today (LPT) and the recipient of the 2019 Distinguished Student Service Award from Division 45 of the American Psychological Association (APA).

 Silvia P. Salas, PhD is a staff psychotherapist at the Counseling Center at the University of Illinois Urbana-Champaign Her research interests focuses on understanding how membership in multiple minoritized groups influences stress and coping among Trans Latinx immigrants.
 She serves on the editorial board of Latinx Psychology Today (LPT).

-Mackenzie T. Goertz is a Counseling Psychology Ph.D. student at Marquette University.
+Mackenzie T. Goertz, MA is a Counseling Psychology PhD student at Marquette University.
 She is interested in identifying factors that contribute to White Racial Identity Development and exploring how Whiteness operates to maintain a racially unjust society.
-She serves on the editorial board of Latina/o Psychology Today (LPT) as a student editor.
+She serves on the editorial board of Latinx Psychology Today (LPT) as a student editor.